-Battlefield Acupuncture is an Auricular Therapy (Ear acupuncture) protocol that was invented by Dr. Richard Niemtzow MD.
-He came up with the name Battlefield Acupuncture for the simple reason that it could be used on the battlefield when it was not advisable to use western pain medications.
+Battlefield Acupuncture (BFA) is an Auriculotherapy (also called ear acupuncture or auricular acupuncture) protocol that was invented by Dr. Richard Niemtzow MD.
+He came up with the name BFA for the simple reason that it could be used on the battlefield when it was not advisable to use western pain medications.

 They are single use needles that can stay in the ear for a few days.
-The Battlefield Acupuncture protocol can provide relief after your patients leave your clinic and for days afterwards.
+BFA provides pain relief after your patients leave your clinic for days afterwards.

-This by itself may be meaningless, but to me it was the last bit of information I needed to hypothesize my theory.
-I wrote about it and published it in the quarterly acupuncture journal “Sun and Moon.”
+My research, at this time still lacks any scientific conclusion to this question.
+Though over the years I have observed some interesting observations related to BFA.
+I wrote and published my observations in the quarterly acupuncture journal “Sun and Moon.”
 I was the editor of “Sun and Moon” for 6 years.
-You can read my theory by clicking here.
+You can read about my observations by clicking here.